Relish the flavors of South Africa's winelands before heading east along the coast for whale watching.

 After an enjoyable breakfast, the tour makes its way up the Franschhoek Pass.
 The pass has spectacular views of the Franschhoek Valley.
 It was originally known as the Olifantspad (elephant's path), used by migrating herds.
 The road descends to the Du Toits River at the foot of the pass.

-The area lacks the fertility of the Drakenstein Valley and appears arid, even though it is being irrigated from the Theewaterskloof Dam.
-The road leads to Grabouw in the Elgin Valley, which is sandwiched between the Hottentots-Holland, Kogelberg and Groenland mountains.
-The Elgin Valley is the heart of South Africa's deciduous fruit region, with apples, pears and plums.
+Upon descending the pass it is clear that the area lacks the fertility of the Drakenstein Valley and appears arid, even though it is being irrigated from the Theewaterskloof Dam.
+The road then leads to Grabouw in the Elgin Valley, which is sandwiched between the Hottentots-Holland, Kogelberg and Groenland mountains.
+The Elgin Valley is the heart of the South African deciduous fruit region, with apples, pears and plums.
 The countryside road rejoins the main highway before reaching the town of Hermanus.
 Hermanus is well known as a station to enjoy land-based whale watching.
 Since August 1992, it has hosted the world's only 'Whale Crier', who sounds his kelp horn to announce the arrival of whales.
 Guests spend the afternoon at leisure.
-There is a walkway running alongside the coast with great views of the ocean.
-The day will end enjoying a cocktail overlooking the ocean.

 The tour then travels on to Cape Agulhas, which, in its Portuguese form - "Cabo das Agulhas" - translates to "Cape of Needles".
 It is the geographic southern tip of the African continent.
 We make a visit to the lighthouse and museum.
 The overnight destination in Arniston is reached during the afternoon.
 Arniston was named after a ship that was wrecked on the rocks at Waenhuiskrans.
 Only six of the 378 souls on board survived.
 It is a beautiful coastal town with a unique character.

 The tour returns to Cape Town via a scenic coastal route traversing the town of Betty's Bay and Rooi Els, ending in Gordon's Bay.
-En route several stops will be made at vantage points from where the southern right whale can potentially be spotted.
-Guests are transferred to Cape Town International Airport or any other location of their choice in the city, bringing to an end a memorable Winelands and Whale Route tour.
+En route several stops will be made at vantage points from where the Southern Right whale can potentially be spotted.
+Guests are transferred to Cape Town International Airport or any other location of their choice in the city.

 Our standard tours include four star accommodations and memorable experiences.